What website builder is best for a dropship business?

 - There’s no such thing as a “perfect” system.
 It’s no different with WordPress.
 There is a learning curve to go through just like there is using any other system including Shopify.
 There are more bells and whistles with WordPress which means it can seem a bit more involved but after you learn the system it’s simple to use.
 Follow this tutorial here to walk you through.
 Using WordPress will mean that you’ll need to get familiar with using plugins and themes, or have someone else help you out.
 Schedule a free 30-minute call with me here and I can help you.

-- No 24/7 live customer support
+- No direct 24/7 live customer support

 - You would need to get your own CDN

-- While having a CDN is not absolutely necessary or needed for new dropship stores, it is a good thing to have in the future.
+- While having a CDN is not absolutely necessary or needed for new sites/stores, it is a good thing to have in the future for BIG sites.
 A Content Delivery Network (CDN) is a system that drastically speeds up the loading time of your website or store (test your site speed here).
 Most hosting providers will not provide a CDN, but the best WordPress host systems like the one I use will give you a Free CDN.
 You can easily get your own free WordPress CDN using CloudFlare by clicking on the button inside your cpanel.
 With Shopify a CDN comes as a part of their system.
 It doesn’t mean though you don’t need to resize or optimize your images.
 Regardless of using WordPress of Shopify it’s still important to optimize your product and store images before loading them to your site if you want to have a fast loading site that improves your conversions.

 Now let’s discuss the pros and cons of using Shopify in more detail: